 “Sustainability has a scientific meaning, so I have always talked about the ‘transition towards sustainability’ recognising that nobody actually achieves sustainability.
 However, we can identify components of sustainability and work to achieve those – such as safe water, elimination of poverty, no hunting etc.”

 “My concern with the concept of ‘responsibility’ is that this is too flexible and open to interpretation – hence my preference for thinking about sustainability, albeit recognising this is a journey, not a single destination.” – Graham Miller, UK

 “In its simplest form responsible tourism has to be sustainable and sustainable tourism has to be responsible.” – Salli Felton, UK

 Especially in popular city destinations in Europe, the sustainability of tourism is now a major area of concern.
 Overcrowding, or overtourism, are now terms frequently used – almost synonymous to unsustainable tourism.
 This means that the tourism value chain will receive much more scrutiny and attention.

 There are other trends impacting tourism sustainability, both positively and negatively, and we’ll track those for you through our interviews and the expert panel.
 How tourism responds to the climate emergency is perhaps the main topic in 2020.

 Sustainable tourism challenges

 If pictured as a journey, then those pursuing sustainability in tourism have a lot of roadblocks and hurdles to overcome.
-We discuss those in our special series on sustainability challenges.
-Including:
+We discuss those in our series on sustainability challenges.

 Enjoyed this snapshot of expert views on the meaning of sustainable tourism, challenges and trends?
-Share and spread the word!
+Thanks for sharing!